-19. Using parental leave in multiple blocks
+20. Using parental leave in multiple blocks

-19.1.
-Clause 55.18(c) of the Agreement makes it clear that while parental leave does not need to be taken as a single continuous period it does require that each block be agreed between the Employer and Employee considering the Employer's operational requirements and the Employee's personal and family circumstances.
+20.1.
+Clause 62.18(b) of the Agreement makes it clear that while parental leave does not need to be taken as a single continuous period it does require that each block be agreed between the Employer and Employee considering the Employer's operational requirements and the Employee's personal and family circumstances.
 In some cases, Employers may not be able to agree to blocks of parental leave which are operationally difficult (i.e. half day periods of parental leave).